medavox/seba/README.md

 2. Run `game-files-processor/src/main/kotlin/Preprocessor.kt:main()` to extract the needed info from the game files.

-3. Compile & run the web app with `./gradlew browserDevelopmentRun` or `./gradlew browserProductionRun`.
+3. Compile & run the web app with `./gradlew run`, or update the live web app with `./gradlew browserProductionWebpack`.